learn-with-me/Development-Setup-Handbook/src/java-cli/05-java-performance.md

 * Operations per second
 * Instructions per second

-> Fact: Sequential data access is generally faster than random access
+> Fact: Sequential data access is generally faster than random access.
+This is because the disk-head has to travel lesser distance in accessing the data.

-## Performance bottlenecks - Software Resources
+### Software Resources

 * Thread pools
   * Utilization - number of threads currently executing a task